 So how can you manage everything from one place and save time?
 Not only does Lodgify sync directly with Airbnb via API, but it also provides you with additional functionalities.

 1. Invest in your own direct booking channel

 One of the main advantages of creating your own website via Lodgify is that it allows you to accept your own online bookings and payments for your vacation property.

-Aside from this, having your own direct channel is hugely important for creating and maintaining your vacation rental brand, and is an ideal place to showcase your reviews from all external channels in one place.
+Aside from this, having your own direct booking channel is hugely important for creating and maintaining your vacation rental brand, and is an ideal place to showcase your reviews from all external channels in one place.